ethoms/netdrive-connector/README.rst

 Current Limitations
 ~~~~~~~~~~~~~~~~~~~

-- The auto unmount at logout is KDE centric (uses ~/.kde/shutdown).
-Please let me
-  know if there is a logout script for other DE's / WM's.
 - No UI localization support (English only).
 - Only available for Linux.
 Hopefully FreeBSD to follow soon (sshfs only).
 - Makes some assumptions about the system configuration.